Eligibility Rules for HELP Student Loans in Australia

 Course-level requirements

-The course itself has to be one that the relevant HELP loan can be applied to.
-The data shows requirements include:
+The course itself has to be one the loan can attach to.
+Three things need to line up:

 FEE-HELP – separate eligibility, broader use

-FEE-HELP is for fee-paying students — those in full-fee places or fee-paying postgraduate courses at approved providers.
-Unlike HECS-HELP, FEE-HELP doesn’t require a Commonwealth-supported place; it covers the actual course fees up to a published lifetime limit.
+FEE-HELP is the loan for fee-paying students – people in full-fee places or fee-paying postgraduate courses at approved providers.
+It doesn’t need a Commonwealth-supported place the way HECS-HELP does.
+Instead it covers your actual course fees, up to a published lifetime limit.

-FEE-HELP citizenship and residency requirements are similar to HECS-HELP — Australian citizenship, humanitarian permanent residency, or certain New Zealand SCV holder situations.
-The difference is that FEE-HELP covers full course fees rather than the (lower) student contribution amount in CSPs.
+The citizenship and residency rules look much like HECS-HELP: Australian citizenship, humanitarian permanent residency, or certain New Zealand SCV situations.
+The real difference is what it pays for – FEE-HELP covers the full course fees, not the lower student contribution you’d see in a CSP.

 VET Student Loans – for vocational training

-VET Student Loans are the vocational education and training equivalent of FEE-HELP.
+VET Student Loans are the vocational education and training version of FEE-HELP.
 They cover approved diploma and advanced diploma programs at approved VET providers.

-VET Student Loans have their own caps and rules around what providers and courses are covered.
-The list of eligible courses is more restrictive than the higher-education list, reflecting historical policy concerns around private VET sector practices.
+VET Student Loans come with their own caps and their own rules on which providers and courses count.
+The eligible-course list is noticeably tighter than the higher-education one, a legacy of past concerns about how parts of the private VET sector operated.

-Like HECS-HELP and FEE-HELP, VET Student Loan debts get repaid through the income tax system, accumulating into the same HELP balance for repayment purposes.
+Like HECS-HELP and FEE-HELP, you repay a VET Student Loan through the income tax system, and it rolls into the same HELP balance for repayment.

 Frequently asked questions